jcoulter12/jcoulter12.github.io/index.markdown

 ## Interests
 * I'm generally interested in computational materials science/condensed matter physics method development efforts.
-* Currently, most of my work focuses on **computational techniques to predict the transport properties of materials.**
+* Currently, most of my work focuses on **predicting the transport properties of materials.**

 * **I'm a developer of the Phoebe code (a high-performance framework for Phonon and Electron Boltzmann transport Equation solutions).**
   * You can learn more about Phoebe through its [documentation](https://phoebe.readthedocs.io/en/develop/introduction.html) or the [manuscript](https://dx.doi.org/10.1088/2515-7639/ac86f6).